Y chromosome: Origin

-Until recently, the X and Y chromosomes were thought to have diverged around 300 million years ago.
-However, research published in 2010, and particularly research published in 2008 documenting the sequencing of the platypus genome, has suggested that the XY sex-determination system would not have been present more than 166 million years ago, at the split of the monotremes from other mammals.
-This re-estimation of the age of the therian XY system is based on the finding that sequences that are on the X chromosomes of marsupials and eutherian mammals are present on the autosomes of platypus and birds.
+Until recently, the X and Y chromosomes in mammals were thought to have diverged around 300 million years ago.
+However, research published in 2008 analyzing the platypus genome suggested that the XY sex-determination system would not have been present more than 166 million years ago, when monotremes split from other mammals.
+This re-estimation of the age of the therian XY system is based on the finding that sequences that are on the X chromosomes of marsupials and eutherian mammals are not present on the autosomes of platypus and birds.
 The older estimate was based on erroneous reports that the platypus X chromosomes contained these sequences.

 Recombination inhibition

-Recombination between the X and Y chromosomes proved harmful—it resulted in males without necessary genes formerly found on the Y chromosome, and females with unnecessary or even harmful genes previously only found on the Y chromosome.
-As a result, genes beneficial to males accumulated near the sex-determining genes, and recombination in this region was suppressed in order to preserve this male specific region.
-Over time, the Y chromosome changed in such a way as to inhibit the areas around the sex determining genes from recombining at all with the X chromosome.
-As a result of this process, 95% of the human Y chromosome is unable to recombine.
-Only the tips of the Y and X chromosomes recombine.
-The tips of the Y chromosome that could recombine with the X chromosome are referred to as the pseudoautosomal region.
-The rest of the Y chromosome is passed on to the next generation intact, allowing for its use in tracking human evolution.
+Most chromosomes recombine during meiosis.
+However, the X and Y pair in a shared region known as the pseudoautosomal region (PAR).
+The PAR undergoes frequent recombination between the X and Y chromosomes, but recombination is suppressed in other regions of the Y chromosome.
+These regions contain genes specifically involved in male sexual differentiation.
+Without regional suppression, the genes could be lost from the Y chromosome in recombination, causing developmental issues such as infertility.

+The lack of recombination across the majority of the Y chromosome makes it a useful tool in studying human evolution, since recombination complicates the mathematical models used to trace ancestries.